-This delightful Patio originates from a village near Mumbai in Gujarat, India called Tarapore.
-There used to be a Parsi Community in Tarapore but with so much migration at last count there are only a couple of them still living in this village.
+This delightful patiyo originates from a village near Mumbai in Gujarat, India called Tarapore.
+There used to be a Parsi community in Tarapore, but with so much migration at last count, there are only a couple of them still living in this village.

-My own family lived in nearby Surat in the late 1800's but by the 1950's most of them moved to Mumbai, Kolkata and Pune.
-My grandaunts and aunts all loved to cook and create traditional food which most of us growing up took for granted.
+My own family lived in nearby Surat in the late 1800's, but by the 1950's most of them moved to Mumbai, Kolkata, and Pune.
+My grandmothers and aunts all loved to cook and create traditional food, which most of us growing up took for granted.
 How fortunate for me that they have saved so many wonderful recipes to share and relish.
 I guess growing up I never realised how priceless each one would be for so many reasons and on many levels.

 It is simple to prepare, timeless and scrumptious.